-To dog enthusiasts and some breeders, the Bully Kutta is a distinct breed of fighting dog.
-However, others disagree and say it is just a term for all the fighting dogs of Northern Pakistan.
+To dog enthusiasts and breeders, the Bully Kutta is a distinct breed of fighting dog.
+However, some may disagree and say it’s just a term for a general fighting dog in Northern Pakistan.
 The truth lies somewhere in between, as far as I can tell.

 There are about 5 distinct varieties of the Bully Kutta, each quite different from the others.
 This makes them hard to define as a separate breed.
-The kennel clubs of Pakistan and India have not classified the Bully Kutta as a distinct breed like the Tibetan Mastiff, for example.
+The kennel clubs of Pakistan and India have not classified the Bully Kutta as a distinct breed such as the Tibetan Mastiff.

-Varieties of Bully Kutta include: Ancient Bully Kutta, Nagi, Mastiff-type, Aseel and Modern.
-Information on each of these varieties is difficult to find in English (your correspondent does not speak Punjabi).
+The different varieties of Bully Kutta include the: Ancient Bully Kutta, Nagi, Mastiff-type, Aseel and of course, the Modern.
+Information on each of these varieties is difficult to find in English.
+However, there is some important facts we could translate.

 Bully Kuttas are intelligent, full of energy, and very aggressive.
-They can stand nearly 3 feet tall and weigh more than 12 stones, putting them firmly in the “large dog” category.
-This weight and muscle power is combined with their territorial and aggressive nature to make them some of the most feared guard dogs on the Indian Subcontinent.
+They stand nearly 3 ft tall and weigh up to 170 lbs, putting them firmly in the “large dog” category.
+The weight and muscle is combined with their territorial and aggressive nature to make them some of the most feared guard dogs ever.

 How They Got Their Name

 Westerners changed bholi to bully because it sounded like a derivation of Bulldog, but that is not its root.
-Far from being a bully who is willing to attack you for no apparent reason, a Bully Kutta is just a very wrinkly canine.
+Far from being a bully dog who is willing to attack you for no apparent reason, a Bully Kutta is just a very wrinkly canine companion.